 - Mix the remaining tea with the milk.
-Start assembling the cake by placing the first cake layer on your serving plate.
+Start assembling the cake by placing the first cake layer on a serving plate.
 Cover with 2-3 tbsp of the milk tea mixture.
-Cover with mascarpone frosting.
+Cover with the mascarpone frosting.
 Repeat until you use all four layers.

-- Cover your cake with the remaining frosting and decorate.
+- Cover the cake with the remaining frosting and decorate.